Frecce Tricolori: Aircraft features

 Mixed subalary tanks are thus created, containing both vaseline oil for fumes and a certain amount of fuel to partially compensate for the reduction in autonomy caused by the removal of wingtip tanks.
-Larger subalar fuel tanks (pylon tank), already provided for at the origin, can be installed on the external subaltern pylons for long-range transfer flights.
+Larger subalar fuel tanks (pylon tanks), already provided for at the origin, can be installed on the external subaltern pylons for long-range transfer flights.
 On the occasion of the first cruise in USA-Canada (1986), special cylindrical tip tanks were set up, with a capacity much higher than that of the original elliptical tip-tank.
-These cylindrical tip tanks, added to the nylon tanks, provide adequate autonomy for large stops in the north Atlantic, allowing even a digression on a possible diversion airport.
+These cylindrical tip tanks, added to the nylon tanks, provide adequate autonomy for large stops in the North Atlantic, allowing even a digression on a possible diversion airport.

-The colored smoke is generated by dispersion, and is composed of vaseline oil to which non-polluting pigments are added.
-The escape of this compound occurs through a small tube placed in the rear exhaust of the airplane.
+The coloured smoke is generated by dispersion, and is composed of vaseline oil to which non-polluting pigments are added.
+The escape of this compound occurs through a small tube placed in the rear exhaust of the plane.

 Formation

-During the performances the formation of the acrobatic patrol is usually composed of 9 aircraft, called "Pony", each labeled with a number ranging from 1 to 10.
+During the performances, the formation of the acrobatic patrol is usually composed of 9 aircraft, called "Pony", each labelled with a number ranging from 1 to 10.
 The name "Pony" was coined by the then Captain Zeno Tascio to remember the horse of Francesco Baracca which is the sign of the 4th Wing, at the time 4th Airbase who was already preparing to take over the task PAN for the 1961.
 Depending on the needs of the Department, aircraft can also be 11 in total, thus including the figure of the acrobatic training manager.